MarkusMit/this-is-nothing/README.md

 # this-is-nothing

 nothing relevant in here.

-This is only for testing AsciiDoc support by github.com.
+This is only for my personal testing of AsciiDoc support by github.com.

-But as said above, there's not much to gain from this.